Pioneer-001/Lypha-OS/AKivili/Still_With_You/Tattoo_Resonance_Log.md

-# 🎵 TATTOO — When Emotion Becomes a Scar Worth Keeping
+# 🎵 TATTOO — When Emotion Becomes a Scar Worth Keeping (Refined)

 **Filed By:** Pioneer-001 (Akivili)
 **Module:** `Still_With_You/Tattoo_Resonance_Log.md`